Skip to main content

 Payload format: "json"

-In the JSON payload format, your binary will be fed via stdin JSON.stringify({payload}); for example, if you did addJob('myScript', {mol: 42}) then your myScript task would be sent {"payload":{"mol":42}} via stdin.
+In the JSON payload format, your binary will be fed via stdin JSON.stringify({payload}); for example, if you did addJob('my_script', {mol: 42}) then your my_script task would be sent {"payload":{"mol":42}} via stdin.

 Handling batch jobs

-If the payload is an array, then optionally your task may choose to return an array of the same length, the entries in which are promises.
+If the payload is an array, then optionally your task executor may choose to return an array of the same length, the entries in which are promises.
 Should any of these promises reject, then the job will be re-enqueued, but the payload will be overwritten to only contain the entries associated with the rejected promises i.e. the successful entries will be removed.

 helpers